As seen in:

 Pro Tip: Take the time to think which jobs for vets match your skills, passion, and desired pay.
 Don’t settle for veterans jobs or Veteran Affairs jobs just because they’re easy.

 The department of Veterans Affairs recruit military candidates for almost all the jobs you can think of.
 Need more career types?
-See our list of
+Find a resume example for every profession.

 Think About Veteran Jobs Training